Verizon/funnel/getting-started/operations.md

   }
 ]
 ````

 This simple structure represents the "buckets" of nodes that one wishes to monitor.
 The expectation is that a given logical bucket (for example, accounts-2.1-us-east) there will be an associated set of nodes that are exposing metrics.
 This bucketing is entirely arbitrary, and you can construct whatever bucket/URL combinations you want, with the one restriction that a given stream can only be connected to a single bucket at any given time (on the basis that connecting over and over to the same machine is a needless drain on resources).
 However, it is fine to send the same URL multiple times.
-In the event that there is an existing connection to that node, the existing connection will be used instead of creating a new one.
+In the event that there is an existing connection to that node, the existing connection will be used instead of creating a new one (in other words, monitoring instructions are idempotent for bucket -> url combinations).

 ### Local system metrics

-Utensil will also collect operating system statistics for the local machine if these two conditions are true:
+As mentioned above, the *Flask* is also a service so it too can produce metrics and be monitored.
+To enable funnel on the Flask instance, two conditions need to be true:

-* The Hyperic SIGAR library is available on the `LD_LIBRARY_PATH`.
+* The Hyperic SIGAR library is available on the `LD_LIBRARY_PATH` (note this happens by default when the Flask instances are deployed using the bake pipeline).

 * The Utensil configuration file contains the `localHostMonitorFrequencySeconds` setting.

 If your machine is a recently baked instance, it should already contain Hyperic SIGAR on the `LD_LIBRARY_PATH`.Otherwise download the library here: [http://sourceforge.net/projects/sigar/files/](http://sourceforge.net/projects/sigar/files/).